Andrey Yezhov: Investigation, arrest and suicide

 Soon after the discovery of the latest victim's body, the Moscow City Police decided to check the surveillance cameras for any possible clues.
 While browsing through the footage, they came across a peculiar scene showing an unidentified male in a denim suit disposing of a pile of documents in a pile of grass, not far from the crime scene.
 They went to investigate the scene, and after examining them, authorities determined that they belonged to the elderly woman.

 In the ensuing investigation, DNA samples were collected from a variety of men living in the area, including Yezhov.
 These samples were examined by two investigative committees, which positively linked his DNA to three of the murders and the rape of the 10-year-old girl.
-On June 10, 2020, Yezhov was finally arrested by police officers, much to the shock of his family members and neighbors, who believed that the authorities had made a mistake.
+On 10 June 2020, Yezhov was finally arrested by police officers, much to the shock of his family members and neighbours, who believed that the authorities had made a mistake.
 To their shock, however, Yezhov readily confessed not only to the crimes he was linked to, but four other murders and one more rape dating back to 2010.
 When asked for his motive, he claimed that he had a "periodic desire to kill" and that he liked to have sex with corpses.

 For the next few weeks, Yezhov actively cooperated with investigators, explaining in detail how he committed his attacks in a calm, collected manner.
 The case was extensively covered in the Muscovite press at the time, which heavily emphasized on the fact of how a seemingly "normal"-looking man was able to commit such heinous acts, or compared him to other infamous murderers like Andrei Chikatilo, Vladimir Ionesyan and Anushervon Rakhmanov.

 While awaiting charges for his crimes, Yezhov was detained at a detention center in Noginsk.
-On July 6, 2020, prison guards found Yezhov dead in his cell.
-A preliminary autopsy report concluded that he had committed suicide by hanging, with prison authorities announcing that an audit would take place to determine whether negligence on behalf of their staff allowed the detainee to end his own life.
+On 6 July 2020, prison guards found Yezhov dead in his cell.
+A preliminary autopsy report concluded that he had killed himself by hanging, with prison authorities announcing that an audit would take place to determine whether negligence on behalf of their staff allowed the detainee to end his own life.
 Even before his suicide, both law enforcement and psychiatrist Alexandr Bukhanovsky, who created the psychological profile of Andrei Chikatilo, stated their belief that Yezhov likely had more victims between his "gaps", possibly dating back to the 1990s.